tsuki0805/CS5500_OfferPlus/README.md

 - Update or delete daily activities detail data
 - Update or delete daily activities summary data

-## Code/Test Metrics
-The total number of lines of code in the project is [Number], with a test coverage of [Percentage].

 ## Getting Started
 ### Database Setup
 The MongoDB database is already setup online using MongoDB Atlas with MongoDB access information stored in application.properties (project/src/main/resources/application.properties).
 You do not have to do any additional setups.